Root Canal Therapy – Dallas, TX

 - Severe toothache - can be a constant dull throb or sharp pain when biting down

-- Dental sensitivity - when tooth is exposed to heat or cold lingering tooth pain will occur
+- Dental sensitivity – when the tooth is exposed to heat or cold, lingering tooth pain will occur

 - Tooth discoloration - typically, the tooth will darken in spots near the gum line

 - Gum infection or inflammation - will be centered around one tooth and may appear as swelling, darkening color, or small, pimple-like sores on gum tissue

 What Should I Expect During Root Canal Therapy?